cristicristi7/cristicristi7/README.md

 - 📚 I have a Bachelor's Degree in **Mathematics** from La Laguna University (ULL) and a Postgrad Degree in **Software Development** from Maynooth University, Ireland (NUIM)

-- 🔭 I’m currently working at **IBM** as a Software Developer / Container Security in Dublin, Ireland
+- 🔭 I’m currently working at **Workday** as a Senior Associate Software Development Engineer in Dublin, Ireland

-- 🌱 I’m currently preparing to take the **AWS Certified Developer - Associate** exam
+- 🌱 I’m currently starting a Part time **MSc in Data Science** in Technological University Dublin, (TU)

 - 💬 Ask me about **Mathematics, AWS and Container Security**